How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 After adding my notes, I created a shortlist.

 When you do this exercise yourself, certain programs will naturally stand out as priorities.
-I applied to three programs in the first year and four in the second year - seven total.
+I applied to three programs in the first year and four in the second year, seven total.
 It felt like a lot.
 For you, it may be different.
 The final number of programs you apply to will ultimately depend on how much effort you can invest and your goals.
 Most people target between 4 and 10 programs.

-Step 2: Create a Rough Timeline
+Step 2: Create a Rough LL.M. application Timeline

-When planning my applications, I first checked the deadlines and worked backward to allocate the time I needed.
+When planning my LL.M. applications, I first checked the deadlines and then worked backward to allocate the time I needed.
 For each estimate, I multiplied the time by 2-3 times to account for any unexpected delays that might derail the process.
 This strategy has worked for all my applications since.

 I also considered specific planning requirements for each document, eg, waiting times for the English test.
-I discuss them in depth in this blog post.

 If you work at a law firm, I recommend multiplying all timeframes by 3-4 times, as tasks will take longer than you expect.